randomappleboi/apt-gui/README.md

     3: You are done!
 The window should spawn!

+    4: If you EVER want to use the script again, use the following command:

+    sudo python3 apt.py

 Compatibility

     The script is designed for Debian-based Linux distributions like Ubuntu and Debian.
 It checks for compatibility with the distribution during startup.